dptech-corp/dflow/README.md

 ##  1. <a name='Overview'></a>Overview
 ###  1.1. <a name='Architecture'></a> Architecture
 The dflow consists of a **common layer** and an **interface layer**.
 Interface layer takes various OP templates from users, usually in the form of python classes, and transforms them into base OP templates that common layer can handle.
-Common layer is an extension over argo client which provides functionalities such as file processing, workflow submission and management, etc.

 <p align="center">
 <img src="./docs/imgs/dflow_architecture.png" alt="dflow_architecture" width="400"/>